Thursday, November 21, 2024

 If you are a voter in the state of Michigan, then yes.

 This is not necessarily news, though.
-What might be news for voters who have never lived outside of Michigan is that we are practically alone in how we choose our university governance.
+What might be news for voters who have never lived outside of Michigan is that the state is practically alone in how university governance is chosen.
 In most states across the United States, voters have little direct influence in these decisions, which are instead left to the state’s governor usually with legislative consent.

 But how do these systems compare?
 The process of choosing members for the Board of Trustees via a statewide vote is one that establishes MSU and other public universities as institutions participating in the American democratic system.
 Perhaps more importantly, it politicizes academic institutions, making it so the people brought into these positions are motivated by political or monetary interests rather than academic ones.
 It’s not a new issue in American politics.

-When we leave the decision up to the ten million people living in Michigan, the unfortunate truth is that more often than not, people with zero ties to MSU, the University of Michigan, or Wayne State University are either going to end up party-line voting or filling in random boxes when election season comes around.
+When the decision is left up to the ten million people living in Michigan, the unfortunate truth is that more often than not, people with zero ties to MSU, the University of Michigan, or Wayne State University are either going to end up party-line voting or filling in random boxes when election season comes around.
 Sometimes people simply don’t care.

 “I would hope citizens would care,” said Michael Harris, a professor of higher education at Southern Methodist University.
 Harris said it’s often hard to get necessary information out to every voter in a state, leading them to make decisions with little or poor information.

-Harris’ research and education ranges from university student affairs to governance and how we can best structure and lead universities.
+Harris’ research and education ranges from university student affairs to governance and how universities can be best structured and lead.

-Ideally, who we want on our university boards are people who care about the university and consider how they can best serve the state, Harris said.
+Ideally, who the people of Michigan want on university boards are people who care about the university and consider how they can best serve the state, Harris said.
 But when you introduce a statewide vote, Harris said other agendas may come into play since trustees have to worry about reelection and appeasing a population of voters.
 Or in some cases, trustees might just be using the position as a steppingstone for another office.

 “There's just other considerations that an appointed trustee doesn't necessarily have to deal with,” Harris said.